-Dimension Environmental and social Area(s) Pest and pesticide management Unit Kg active ingredient (a.i.) of Highly Hazardous Pesticides (HHPs) applied per ha of harvested land Relevance All except for farms under organic management Exclusion criterion for sustainability standards Target 0% - A clear, time-bound plan needs to be in place to phase out the use of HHPs Data points Actual quantity in kg of HHPs' active ingredients applied to the crop Harvested area in ha Time-bound plan with progressive, phase-out milestones Data collection Yearly Reporting Yearly Data sources Farm records, farmer interviews.
-Farm level data can be crosschecked with import and pesticide industry records, with cotton companies data and with extension officers SDG reference 2.4.1: Use of Highly or Extremely Hazardous or illegal pesticides by the agricultural holding (Y/N)
+Dimension Environmental and social Area(s) Pest and pesticide management 11 Kg active ingredient (a.i.) of Highly Hazardous Pesticides (HHPs) applied per ha of Unii harvested land Dolovenoo All except for farms under organic management Relevance Exclusion criterion for sustainability standards Target 0% - A clear, time-bound plan needs to be in place to phase out the use of HHPs Actual quantity in kg of HHPs' active ingredients applied to the crop Data points Harvested area in ha Time-bound plan with progressive, phase-out milestones Data collection Yearly Reporting Yearly Data courses Farm records, farmer interviews.
+Farm level data can be crosschecked with import and Data sources pesticide industry records, with cotton companies data and with extension officers SDC reference 2.4.1: Use of Highly or Extremely Hazardous or illegal pesticides by the agricultural holding and leteleuce (Y/N)